LiaLey/Frogger-Game-in-Java/README.md

 - Animation of Frog

-Made changes in the animation of the frog.
 A separate class was created to handle the animation of the movements of the frog.
 Images of the frog are now stored in an array to be looped every frame to form an animation.

 - Movement on Obstacles

-Made changes to the code defining the movement of the frog when standing on obstacles.
-Instead of fixing the speed of the frog, we will get the speed of the obstacle and assigned it to the frog so it will move in time with the obstacle.
+Instead of fixing the speed of the frog, we will get the speed of the obstacles and assigned it to the frog so it will move in time with the obstacle.

 ### Additions